Court Programs

 7 Veterans Treatment Courts

-In fiscal year 2024, Idaho treatment courts served 2,279 people with 613 participants graduating their respective programs.
-There were 28 drug-free babies born to participants, representing lifelong health benefits for the child.
+The 69 active treatment courts in FY2025 served a combined 2,698 people, with 636 participants graduating their respective programs.
+There were 87 drug-free babies born to participants, representing lifelong health benefits for the child.

 Treatment Courts